 In accordance with the guidelines defined by the French DGA, Dassault Aviation has entrusted about 50% of the work value to European partners, elected after a scrutinized evaluation based on:

-The objective of this project is not to create new technological capabilities everywhere in Europe, but to take the full benefit of the already existing technological niches.
+- Experience and excellence: the objective of this project was not to create new technological capabilities everywhere in Europe, but to take the full benefit of the already existing technological niches.

-It is a condition imposed by the French DGA that each country having the ambition to participate to the nEUROn programme shall contribute to its financing.
-For more flexibility, no constraint in term of “geographical return” is assigned to this project, as already dealt with at governmental level.
+- State budget allocation: it was a condition imposed by the French DGA that each country having the ambition to participate to the nEUROn programme shall contribute to its financing.
+For more flexibility, no constraint in term of “geographical return” was assigned to this project, as already dealt with at governmental level.

 Related industrial team

-– Alenia Aermacchi (Italy) contributes to the project with a new concept of internal weapon bay (“Smart Integrated Weapon Bay” – SIWB), an internal EO/IR sensor, the bay doors and their operating mechanisms, the electrical power and distribution system, and the air data system,
+has contributed to the project with a new concept of internal weapon bay (“Smart Integrated Weapon Bay” – SIWB), an internal EO/IR sensor, the bay doors and their operating mechanisms, the electrical power and distribution system, and the air data system,

 was entrusted with the general design of the main fuselage, the landing gear doors, the avionics and the fuel system,

 brought its experience for the wings, the ground station, and the data link integration,

 was responsible for the rear fuselage, the exhaust pipe, and the supply of racks of the “global integration tests rig”,

-– RUAG (Switzerland) is taking care of the low speed wind tunnel tests, and the weapon interfaces between the aircraft and the armaments.
+was taking care of the low speed wind tunnel tests, and the weapon interfaces between the aircraft and the armaments.